Tanz0rz/haxe-fmod/extension/functions.md

 ## dsp_setcallback
 <!-- DSP::setCallback -->
 verdict: cannot FMOD runs the callback on its mixer thread, and no Haxe target can execute code there.
-Poll the unit from the game loop with Dsp.getMetering() or Dsp.getFftSpectrum() instead.
+Poll the unit from the game loop with Dsp.getMetering(), Dsp.getFftSpectrumInfo(), or Dsp.getParameterData() instead.

 ## dsp_setuserdata
 <!-- DSP::setUserData -->